ChoiJiOne/2024/README.md

-# Tetris2D
+# Tetris
-- `Tetris2D` is a project for developing a 2D tetris game.
+- `Tetris` is a project for developing a 2D tetris game.

 ## Support Platform
 - Windows 10/11 Home/Pro